- Home

 - 6

-Add the chipotle paste, soured cream, butter, minced garlic, lime juice, ground cumin, smoked paprika, sea salt, and black pepper to the mashed sweet potato.
+Add the chipotle paste, soured cream, and butter to the mashed sweet potato.
 Stir vigorously until all ingredients are thoroughly combined and the mixture is creamy and uniform in color.

 - 7